Why Boofing Is More Risky Than It Sounds

 Boofing is not only risky because of the potential for severe physical effects but also because of the broader health risks it poses.
 One of the most significant dangers of boofing is the increased risk of overdosing.
 Since the rectal tissue is highly absorbent, substances administered this way can enter the bloodstream rapidly and in large quantities, making it easy to consume a lethal dose accidentally.

 Another danger is the risk of infection.
 The rectal area is highly susceptible to infections, especially when boofing equipment is not correctly sanitized or when it is shared between users.
-Infections such as HIV, hepatitis, and other sexually transmitted infections (STI) can be transmitted through shared needles or syringes used for boofing.
+Infections such as HIV, hepatitis, and other sexually transmitted infections (STIs) can be transmitted through shared needles or syringes used for boofing.
 Furthermore, the practice of inserting drugs into the rectum can cause damage to the rectal tissue, leading to long-term health problems such as chronic pain, scarring, or issues with bowel movements.

 Additionally, the combination of drugs used in boofing, especially when mixed with alcohol, can lead to unpredictable and dangerous interactions.
 For example, boofing alcohol along with stimulant drugs like crystal meth can put extreme stress on the cardiovascular system, increasing the risk of heart attack, stroke, or sudden death.